Buenos Aires Argentina Guide

 San Pedro Gonzalez Telmo Church

-The San Pedro Gonzalez Telmo church (try saying that after a few pints), is also known as the Nuestra Señora de Belén (Our Lady of Belen) church.
-A good church can never have too many names in my book.
+The San Pedro Gonzalez Telmo church is also known as the Nuestra Señora de Belén (Our Lady of Bethelehem) church.
+A good church can never have too many names.

 A Little Church History

 Some Jesuits named Blanqui, Bautista, Primoli and Schmidt designed the original and kicked off the building in 1734.
-That makes it one of the oldest churches in the city.
-But not the oldest, which I’ll cover at some point soon I guess.
+That makes it one of the oldest churches in the city (but not the oldest, which is the San Ignacio church, just off Plaza de Mayo).
 The church’s architecture was then added to and restored a fair few times up to the present, which accounts for it’s lovely eclectic style.
-Apparently it is ‘neo-colonial’.
-I prefer to call it ‘fancy iced wedding cake’:
+By the book, its style is ‘neo-colonial,’ but can also be described as ‘fancy iced wedding cake.’

 Church of San Pedro Telmo

-It’s very hard to get a decent picture of the church because the street is of the normal narrow, cobbled San Telmo ilk, and there are large trees getting in on the act - some cheeky leaves can be seen intruding on the top right corner of that photo.
+It’s very hard to get a decent picture of the church because the street is of the normal narrow, cobbled San Telmo ilk, and there are large trees getting in on the act – so bring your wide angle camera lens.

 San Pedro Gonzalez Telmo

-Up the top of the church, there in the middle, you can see San Pedro Gonzalez Telmo himself.
+Up the top of the church, in the center, you can see San Pedro Gonzalez Telmo himself.
 He was a Spanish Roman Catholic priest, born in Astorga (Spain) in 1190, and devoted his life to enlightening the poor.
-I wonder what old Pedro Telmo would think of all the saucy Tango dancing that goes on in his barrio now?
-On second thoughts, he is also the patron saint of Spanish sailors, so I’m sure that he’s not so easily shocked these day.
+Old Pedro Telmo may not condone all the saucy Tango dancing that goes on in his barrio nowadays… however, he is also the patron saint of Spanish sailors, so he may not be so easily shocked.

-The inside of the church isn’t all that compared the the beautifully decorative exterior… some nice oil paintings, your usual pulpit… it is more the quiet and peace that draws me within churches such as this.
+The inside of the church isn’t all that extravagant compared the the beautifully decorative exterior.
+It does display some nice oil paintings, your usual pulpit… it is more the quiet and peace that draws passers-by within churches such as this.
 And that’s not something easily found in Buenos Aires city.

 Yellow Fever